wavefrontHQ/docs/pages/doc/authorization.md

 summary: Learn about authorization of Wavefront groups and users.
 ---

-Wavefront supports both role-based controls that use global permissions and object-based access control for individual dashboards and alerts.
+Wavefront supports both role-based control that use global permissions and object-based access control for individual dashboards and alerts.

 Administrators can
 * Create **[roles](users_roles.html)** with permissions and assign roles to users or groups.